OpenST/organization-contracts/README.md

 ### Compiling the contracts

-The following npm script compiles updated contracts from the last call using [truffle]:
+The following npm script compiles updated contracts since the last compile using [truffle]:

 ```bash
 npm run compile
 ```

-To compile all contracts:
+To compile all contracts, including the ones that haven't changed:

 ```bash
 npm run compile-all